rbkc-data-team/themefinder/docs/internal_contributors.md

 ## Langfuse integration

 Langfuse can be used to monitor costs and log LLM calls.
-This can be initialised from outside of the ThemeFinder package when the LLM is instanced.
+This can be initialised from outside of the ThemeFinder package when the LLM is instantiated.

 Set up:
 Add to the `.env` file: